 Next, think about where you’ll be sitting in relation to the TV.
 There are viewing distance calculators (here is another calculator) that recommend a TV screen size based on your seating distance.
 If you don’t want to bother with an online calculator, there’s a simplified calculation that you can do to work it out yourself: Measure the distance from your seat to the television in inches and multiply by 0.84.
 This should give you the ideal screen size and the right size for your space.

 This method isn’t perfect, of course.
 For example, if you are sitting 8 feet from the TV, the calculation calls for an 80-inch screen, and that’s just not realistic for most of us.
 Most living rooms will do best with at least a 50-inch screen size and, of course, taste and style are going to factor in heavily, as will the viewing angle.
 You can technically go as big as you like and purchase a larger screen size — just make sure you’re sitting more than 4 feet from the TV itself and you should be fine.

 Size vs. quality

 If you’re trying to maximize screen real estate on a tight budget, you’re going to have to sacrifice picture quality.
 As such, we’d recommend — as per our comprehensive TV buying guide — striking a balance between the two factors for long-time enjoyment.
 So instead of going for that massive 65-inch 4K TV from an up-and-coming brand that’s on the shelves for just $500, consider opting for the smaller 55-inch, big-name model next to it for $550.
-Chances are, it has a far better screen, and that’ll result in a much more immersive viewing experience, even more so when using HDR.
+Chances are, it has a far better screen and better resolution, and that’ll result in a much more immersive viewing experience, even more so when using HDR.